- What is a Bottleneck (or Constraint) in Manufacturing?

 Long-term bottlenecks are the types of bottlenecks that should be investigated immediately to reduce wasteful practices.

 Identifying the cause of a bottleneck requires the company to perform a bottleneck analysis.
 Like a risk assessment, a bottleneck analysis is used to identify a problem.
 However, in this case, that problem is a slowdown in the workflow rather than a hazard that poses a risk to employee safety.

 Once the cause of the bottleneck is identified, the company can start to work towards potential solutions to be able to push product through the production line at a more consistent rate again.

 Benefits of a Bottleneck Analysis

-- Eliminate Waste - Bottlenecks are often caused by unnecessary or inefficient processes, which result in a variety of types of waste.
-Being aware of the waste is the first step in having it eliminated.
+- Waste elimination – Bottlenecks are often caused by unnecessary or inefficient processes, which can result in a variety of types of waste.
+Being aware of any waste is the first step in making improvements to the existing processes.

-- Improve Knowledge - The more a company knows about a specific process, the easier it is to make smart decisions.
-This can provide advantages not only when it comes to eliminating bottlenecks, but when making process improvement decisions in general.
+- Increased knowledge - The more a company knows about a specific process, the easier it is to make smart decisions and take control of the throughput capacity.
+Knowledge provides advantages not only when it comes to eliminating bottlenecks, but also when making large process improvement decisions in general.

 Performing a Bottleneck Analysis

 Specifically used to identify the cause of a bottleneck, or to identify where a bottleneck is likely to occur in the future, bottleneck analyses are an essential tool for all businesses that work with sequential steps to complete a product or service.
 In the end, no matter what the reason was for conducting this analysis, its completion will provide important information about how a product moves through the production process, and how processes can be improved.
 Talking about performing a bottleneck analysis and following through with performing one is often one of the most difficult parts of the process.
 The following examples of performing a bottleneck analysis will help you start your very own elimination process for bottleneck problems.